Faithie16/DAX_IN_POWERBI/README.md

 #### Calculated Measures

 Ratios and Percentages:

-created a column for sales margin % using the SUMX function.
+Created a column for sales margin % using the SUMX function.

 Aggregations:

 The total sales amount was calculated also using the SUMX function to get the Total Sales of all products.